Popular Culture Association/American Culture Association

 As the name suggests this area is larger than a consideration of works or art or design as discrete objects, and seeks to examine the networks of culture in which these objects play a part.
 This reflects the influence of Material Culture Studies and Visual and Cultural Studies on Art and Design History.
 Engagement with the idea of design culture, as proposed by Guy Julier in The Culture of Design, opens up areas beyond the visual for examination: “design culture requires its observers to move beyond visual and material attributes to consider the multivarious and multilocational networks of its creation and manifestation.”
 This area serves as a forum for sharing research that reaches out beyond the traditional bounds of art and design history to examine works of art and design in various contexts, from galleries and museums to the pages of magazines and living rooms, through various forms of sensory perception, and through the lenses of various methodological and cultural frameworks.

-We are soliciting papers for the upcoming PCA/ACA conference next March in Indianapolis that may consider but are not limited to:
+We are soliciting papers for the upcoming PCA/ACA conference next April in Philadelphia that may consider but are not limited to:

-- Design broadly defined: interior decoration, graphic design, industrial design, digital design, the built environment, landscape architecture, etc…
+- Design broadly defined: interior decoration, graphic design, industrial/product design, digital design, the built environment, landscape architecture, etc.

 - The meaning of looking and being looked at